eirikeg1/Study-Notes/IN4060 - Semantic Technologies/RDF Overview.md

 # Creating RDF data and vocabularies
 ---

-* Designing an easy to use and robust namespace is non-triial
+* Designing an easy to use and robust namespace is non-trial
 	* Naming is difficult
 * Reuse existing vocabularies if possible, don't reinvent
 * URIs are also addresses, consider publishing issues when naming